Wisconsin vs. Rutgers NCAA Football Odds, Plays and Insights | November 6, 2021

 Rutgers Stats and Trends

-- This season, the Scarlet Knights have one ATS win in two games as an underdog of 12 points or more.
+- The Scarlet Knights have covered the spread once this season when underdogs by 11.5 points or more (in two chances).

-- Rutgers' games this season have eclipsed the over/under two times in seven opportunities (28.6%).
+- Rutgers' games this season have hit the over two times in seven opportunities (28.6%).

-- Rutgers is 2-0 against the spread and 3-0 overall in games when it records more than 17.0 points.
+- Rutgers is 2-0 against the spread and 3-0 overall when the team notches more than 17.0 points.

-- In games that Rutgers amasses more than 214.6 yards, the team is 3-3 against the spread and 3-4 overall.
+- In games that Rutgers amasses over 214.6 yards, the team is 3-3 against the spread and 3-4 overall.

-- The Scarlet Knights have six giveaways this season, while the Badgers have 11 takeaways .
+- This season the Scarlet Knights have six turnovers, five fewer than the Badgers have takeaways (11).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.